indiatoryy/toronto-shelter-demand/README.md

 # Optimising Homeless Shelter Operations in Toronto: A Machine Learning Approach

+Note: as of April 20th, this project is in active development and is being updated regularly.

 Let's Solve It (2024)

 Project by Nida Copty, Tom Nguyen, and India Tory